 Advanced technology – a crucial attribute in online learning

 Students and teachers need to face significant challenges too.
 In spite of its countless advantages, technology continues to be a disruptive innovation – and a really expensive one.
-Faculty members who were used to teaching in a specific way may despise to invest most of their time into new learning methods.
+Faculty members who were used to teach in a specific way may despise to invest most of their time in new learning methods.
 Similarly, they may not have available the needed support and the appropriate budget.

 In the future, corporate-academic collaborations will be an important part of the academic experience.
 This comes at a time when controlling costs and locating funds are crucial concerns.
 To attract as many corporate partnerships as possible, institutions will need to show their commitment to advanced technology.

 Advanced technology makes online learning accessible on a global scale

 Most university respondents are convinced that technology will have a positive impact on their campuses.
 At the same time, they’re aware of all the operational challenges that may obstruct benefits from being fully realized.
 For instance, promotions, tenure, and various other organizational practices may need to be adjusted in order to encourage the faculty members to adopt brand new technologies.

 Higher education is also responding to globalization.
 Having a permanent overseas presence will soon become the norm for most universities.
 Distance education is becoming global too.
 Universities in the United States are using advanced technologies to make education accessible to people worldwide.

 Today’s generation is at ease with online technology.
 These “digital natives” have grown in a constantly expanding computer environment.
 If a pen and a notebook were the basic learning tools for former generations, they’re nothing but outdated devices for today’s people.
 Nowadays, students come to class equipped with laptops, tablets, and smartphones.
 The most impressive part is they can learn better and accumulate more information by using these devices.